jeromelebel/MongoHub-Mac/README.markdown

 - Better support for DBRef(), the collection should be an absolute collection [issue #148](https://github.com/jeromelebel/MongoHub-Mac/issues/148)
 - Better display of name connections in the main window [issue #72](https://github.com/jeromelebel/MongoHub-Mac/issues/72)
+- Add a dock menu (with all the connections)

 **3.1 Beta**